quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 21/12/16 - History timestamps

+The `history` command is incredibly useful, but it doesn't come with timestamps... or does it?

+If you set `HISTTIMEFORMAT='%F %T '` (note the trailing space!), `history` will record timestamps.
+Why is this not the default?

 ### 21/12/16 - Elastic Search Date Queries

 ES and Kibana are strange creatures.
 Assume you have a field in your index that is called `timestamp` of type `date`.
 If you're searching it 1 month back on Kibana Query bar, use `query: timestamp: [now-1M TO now]`.
 However, if you send a curl GET request, you can use the following cumbersome JSON format: